 Pixlr X is a photo editing tool that can run in your browser, so there’s no download required to make it work.
-While it has advanced tools like photo filters and drawing options, it really shines with its simple-to-use cropping and resizing tools.
+While it has advanced tools like photo filters and drawing options, it shines with its simple-to-use cropping and resizing tools.

 The program works with all of the most popular browsers like Firefox and Safari, and there are lightweight iOS and Android versions you can download.

 GIMP (GNU Image Manipulation Program) is a professional-grade photo editor that looks almost too similar to Adobe Photoshop.
-But unlike Photoshop, GIMP is totally free to download.
+But unlike Photoshop, GIMP is free to download.
 It’s the closest thing to Adobe’s software you can get without a subscription.